openstack/cinder/doc/source/configuration/block-storage/drivers/hpe-3par-driver.rst

    set I/O limits.
 Similarly, minBWS and maxBWS must be used together.
 If only one is set the other will be set to the same value.

-The following key requires that the HPE 3PAR / Primera / Alletra 9k array has an Adaptive Flash Cache enabled.
+The following key requires that the HPE 3PAR/Primera/Alletra 9k/Alletra MP array has an Adaptive Flash Cache enabled.

 * ``hpe3par:flash_cache`` - The flash-cache policy, which can be turned on and off by setting the value to ``true`` or ``false``.